 Sometimes you may want to jazz up this simple cake, maybe for a special occasion or simply to ring the changes.
 This luxury flapjack costs a little more than the regular style as it contains a rather luxurious ingredient—stem ginger.

-What I love about this recipe is it is not written in stone; add more or less ginger according to your taste.
+What we love about this recipe is it is not written in stone; add more or less ginger according to your taste.
 You can also add in extra fruits if you wish, and dried cranberries are the tops as they match so well with the ginger.

-If you are confused and think that flapjack is a pancake, then take a look at the answer, just click on the link—What is Flapjack?
+If you are confused and think that flapjack is a pancake, then take a look at the answer, just click on the link—What Is Flapjack?

 Gather the ingredients.